|Piazzale Angelo Moratti, Milano MI, Italy

 While Orange and Red stands are for casual spectators, Green and Blue stands are divided between AC Milan and F.C.
 Inter supporters respectively.
 However, the away positions might change depending what team is the host and what curva is away.
 For instance, AC Milan supporters need to follow the Green Stand if Milan is a home team and the Blue Stand if it plays away.

-The stadium location does not offer pretty much in terms of entertainment.
 The arena is located in a peaceful residential area.
-On the other hand, their appeared many new hotels and facilities for visitors and locals.
+On the other hand, there appeared many new hotels and facilities for visitors and locals.
 San Siro is easily reachable from different types of public transport.
 It means that you will hardly face any problems in finding a proper accommodation.
-Especially when using Booking.com.
-A fast and risk-free service provides detailed descriptions, prices and hotel overviews letting you choose the best deal.

-Stadio Giuseppe Meazza is located in the residential area about 6 km from the historical center of Milano.
+Stadio Giuseppe Meazza is located in the residential area about 3 miles from the historical center of Milano.
 The city boasts a developed public transport network with full of easy ways to get to the arena as well as to the main places of interest.
 You can choose from a bus or metro as well as take a taxi or walk from the nearest hotel.

 By Bus – Lampugnano is the nearest bus station to the stadium.
 At the same time, you can take numerous other bus routes including numbers 49, 64, 78, 80 and 89.
 They all stop not far from the arena.